hopchouinard/Claraforge/why-it-works/META-IntentionalDesign.md

 ## 6. Final Whisper

 Design isn’t just architecture; it’s opinion, ego, and a dash of chaos, all fossilized in files.
-If you understand the motives, you can bend the Claraverse to your will—or better, evolve it beyond ours.
+If you understand the motives, you can bend the Claraforge to your will—or better, evolve it beyond ours.

 *Now you know the secrets.
 Use them wisely… or at least entertainingly.*